Open Weak CAD and its Applications

 \section{Acknowledgements}

-Thank M. Safey El Din who provided us several examples and communicated with us on the usage of \RAGlib.
+Part of this paper is written while the first author visited Princeton University and North Carolina State University, and he would like to thank the institutes for their hospitality.
+He would like to thank ``Training, Research and Motion" (TRAM) network for supporting him visiting Princeton University.
+The first author would also like to thank his advisor Gang Tian for his constant support and encouragement.

-The authors would like to convey their gratitude to all the four referees of our ISSAC'2014 paper, who provided their valuable comments, advice and suggestion, which helped improve this paper greatly on not only the presentation but also the technical details.
+The authors thank M. Safey El Din who provided us several examples and communicated with us on the usage of \RAGlib.
+The authors would like to convey their gratitude to all the four referees of our ISSAC'2014 paper and two referees of this paper, who provided their valuable comments, advice and suggestion, which helped improve this paper greatly on not only the presentation but also the technical details.